katrienantonio/hands-on-machine-learning-R-module-1/README.md

 <p align="justify">

-*Roel Henckaerts* is a PhD student in insurance data science at KU Leuven.
-Roel holds the degrees of MSc in Mathematical Engineering, MSc in Insurance Studies and Financial and Actuarial Engineering (KU Leuven).
+*Roel Henckaerts* holds the degrees of MSc in Mathematical Engineering, MSc in Insurance Studies and Financial and Actuarial Engineering (KU Leuven) and PhD in Business Economics (KU Leuven).
 Before starting the PhD program he worked as an intern with AIG (London office) and KBC.
 Roel is PhD fellow of the Research Foundation - Flanders (FWO, PhD fellowship strategic basic research).
-After the completion of his PhD, Roel will join [Prophecy Labs](https://prophecylabs.com/): an AI/ML startup with experience in building end-to-end data solutions that provide concrete business value.
+After the completion of his PhD, Roel joined [Prophecy Labs](https://prophecylabs.com/): an AI/ML startup with experience in building end-to-end data solutions that provide concrete business value.

 </p>